5mooth0perator/5mooth.github.io/learn.md

 #### Egalitarian proof of work

 The proof of work mechanism acts as a voting system.
 Thus, it is crucial that during the voting process all the participants have equal voting privileges.
-CryptoNote brings this equality with its egalitarian proof of work, utilizing built-in CPU instructions, which are very hard and too expensive to implement in special purpose devices, but perfectly suitable for ordinary PCs.
+Robinhood brings this equality with its egalitarian proof of work, utilizing built-in CPU instructions, which are very hard and too expensive to implement in special purpose devices, but perfectly suitable for ordinary PCs.

 ####  Adaptive parameters

 A decentralized payment system must not depend on a single person's decisions, even if this person is a developer.
-CryptoNote has no hard-coded constants; magic numbers in the code are designed to be re-calculated based on the previous state of the network.
+Robinhood has no hard-coded constants; magic numbers in the code are designed to be re-calculated based on the previous state of the network.
 Thus, they always change adaptively and independently, allowing the network to develop on its own.

 ### Powered by CryptoNote, an open-source technology and concepts for the cryptocurrencies of the future